Find your local branch

 Tidy inside the house and around the garden - less clutter means less places to hide.

-Place outdoor garbage bags in metal bins with securely fitted lids to stop them feeding from contents.
+Place outdoor garbage bags in metal bins with securely fitted lids to prevent them from feeding on its contents.

 Clean up pet food and bird seed debris, and store pet food in robust containers with fitted lids - preferably above ground level.